petergrace1618/textnow-data-extractor/README.md

     "called": "+1503756462"
   }
 ```
-- `messages.json`, also an array of objects
+- `messages.json`, also an array of objects of the form
 ```
   {
     "username": "petergrace",